 Then cut the lime and orange into quarters and squeeze the juice into the glass.
 Add the entire wedges in and muddle those with the mint.

 Pour in the rum.
 Since rum is the only alcohol so you can omit if you want a non-alcoholic version.
 Or, alternatively, add more if you want a stronger drink.
 You could use any rum you like, but for reference, we use either Castillo Gold Rum or Bacardi Silver Rum.

 Add the sugar and stir it up until it partially dissolves and is mixed into the citrus juices.
 Since you don’t want to make the 7-Up fizz too much, make sure you stir everything really well now.

 Fill the serving glass with ice then top with 7-Up until the glass is full.
-If the soda is already cold, then you could put in less ice.
+If the soda is already cold, you could put in less ice.
 Then gently stir everything without agitating the 7-Up too much.